-I want to join the think groups at the heart of program and event planning and to build up the small groups of life sharing within a parish.
+I want to participate in the think tanks at the heart of program and event planning and to build up the small groups of life sharing within a parish.
 But I can't even make it to our parish's weekly moms' group more than, well, so far my record is three times a year.

 [I can't even make it to our parish's weekly moms' group more than, well, so far my record is three times a year.]

-So on a cold, rainy Friday evening, I dropped off my kids -- already in PJs -- at the nursery, printed "Charlene" neatly on a nametag, and headed down the hall to the conference.
+So on a cold, rainy Friday evening, I dropped off my kids -- already in PJs -- at the parish nursery, printed "Charlene" neatly on a nametag, and headed down the hall to the conference.
 I anticipated a full spiritual immersion: Adoration in the chapel, journaling in the prayer garden, new revelations, new friends, chats with speakers...

-The rest of the weekend was spent pacing the parish hallway, holding my clingy two-year-old who would sooner succumb to repeat asthma panic attacks than play with his brother, new toys, and nice volunteers in the nursery.
+I spent the rest of the weekend pacing the parish hallway, holding my clingy two-year-old who would sooner succumb to repeat asthma panic attacks than play with his brother, new toys, and nice volunteers in the nursery.

 I kept overhearing inspirational proclamations from the conference room and wanted to be in there, learning and networking.

 Ennie Hickman was one of the last speakers of the retreat.
-I was sitting cross-legged against the back wall of the gym, with ears on the speaker and eyes on Josh, who had just discovered the A/V cables plugged into the floor.
-(Moments earlier, I was standing with Josh in my arms until he reached over my shoulder to a row of switches on the wall and flicked the conference room lights.)
+I sat cross-legged against the back wall as he spoke, with ears to Ennie and eyes on my little Joshua who had just discovered the A/V cables plugged into the floor.
+(Moments earlier, I was standing with Josh in my arms as he reached over my shoulder to a row of switches on the wall and flicked the conference room lights.)

-Ennie said, "Outreach to our world starts in our city.
+Ennie declared: "Outreach to our world starts in our city.
 What is your city?"

-The whole New Evangelization is not rooted in how loudly I can shout my truths out to the world, but in letting God in to change me, just me: letting God past the prettiness I pull together for Mass each week to see the broken, sharp, disillusioned pieces within.
+The entirety of the New Evangelization is not rooted in how loudly I can shout my truths out to the world, but in letting God in to change me, letting God past the prettiness I pull together for Mass each week to see the broken, sharp, disillusioned pieces within.

 For the past many years, I've been a little distracted.
-If I'm home, there's a toddler clinched to my leg (or in my arms, if the leg pull was successful), and if I'm at work, files are sorting to their alphanumeric homes while I wonder what my kids are doing at my home, and all of it, always, with a constant sense that I'm missing out on greater things God is doing in the world.
+If I'm home, there's a toddler clinched to my leg (or in my arms, if the leg pull was successful).
+And if I'm at work, files are sorting to their alphanumeric homes while I wonder what my kids are doing at home -- and in all of it, feeling a constant insecurity that I'm missing out on the greater things God is doing in the world.
 Did I take a wrong turn somewhere?